eclark887/IPWhitelist/README.md

 * make test - to run the unit & integration tests
 * make fmt - to run the linting

+#How to setup locally (With Docker)
+* docker-compose up -d ip_whitelist_service
+* It will take a minute to download the deps
+* The server can be accessed on http://localhost:8080

 #API
 POST /ipwhitelist
 Content-type application/json